avadev/Avalara-AvaTax-for-Magento2/docs/address-validation.md

 - Backend add/edit customer address

 The following sections explain how address validation works in the four areas listed above.
 Note: Address validation is not enabled for virtual orders (orders where only a billing address is required).

+## Configuration

+1. In the Magento admin, go to `Stores > Settings > Configuration > Sales > Tax`.
+Click on the **AvaTax - Address Validation** section.
+2. Review each of the options in this section and input the appropriate value.
+This is [a screenshot of the configuration options.](https://raw.githubusercontent.com/wiki/classyllama/ClassyLlama_AvaTax/Pages/images/configuration_screenshot_2.0.0-rc1.png)

 ## Frontend Checkout